Flying-Paasta/Flying-Paasta/README.md

 ## B4 YOU INTERACT
 I fictkin as Feliciano Vargas (Italy). if you're also a fict/kin of him, PLEASE DNI because I am uncomfortable.

-Sometimes I can be overwhelmed with you interacting a little longer.
+Interact before sending requests, sometimes I can be overwhelmed with you interacting a little longer.
 You can c+h but must ask first because sometimes I want to be alone or with friends only.

 If I feel uncomfortable around you, I can block you because *I block freely.*
 <!--